vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

 I do not plan to get tested for insulin for the next two years unless I get a concerning lipid profile result before then.

-### HbA1c: Followup measurement because of diabetic tendencies
+### HbA1c: followup measurement because of diabetic tendencies

 Test details: https://requestatest.com/hemoglobin-a1c-with-eag-testing (LabCorp: $39; Quest Diagnostics: $36)